 Both providers will be starting clinic in August and are accepting new patients.

 General Pediatrics aims to be the leader in central Pennsylvania for providing comprehensive, evidence-based, quality preventive and acute general pediatric care to children and adolescents birth through 21 years of age.
 We approach care of individuals through a "comprehensive" philosophy, emphasizing care of the whole individual as opposed to just a single organ system or age group.
 As academic pediatricians, we provide our care alongside the next generation of healthcare providers (students and resident physicians), whom we supervise and teach but also learn from.

-- Option #1 if you wish to schedule a routine appointment with your primary care provider, or to change, confirm, or cancel an appointment or to speak with staff.
+- Option #1 if you wish to schedule a routine appointment with your primary care provider, change, confirm, or cancel an appointment or to speak with staff.

-- Option #2 if you have questions about medical and durable medical equipment, need a referral or a pre-authorization.
+- Option #2 if you have questions about medical and durable medical equipment, or need an insurance referral or pre-authorization.

 - Option #3 if you need to speak with a registered nurse about your sick child or to schedule an urgent appointment for your sick child.